-Now restart Windows and check if this helps to fix NTFS file system error.
+Now restart Windows and check if this helps to fix the NTFS file system error.

 Boot Into safe mode

-If the above solutions didn’t fix the problem, then boot into safe mode, that starts windows with minimum system requirements and allows to diagnose problems.
+If the above solutions didn’t fix the problem, then boot into safe mode, which starts windows with minimum system requirements and allows to diagnose problems.

 - To boot into safe mode, again access advanced options,